Brede Hangeland

-Brede Paulsen Hangeland (born 20 June 1981) is a Norwegian former professional footballer who played as a central defender.
+Brede Paulsen Hangeland (/no/; born 20 June 1981) is a former professional footballer who played as a centre-back.
+Born in the United States, he represented the Norway national team.

 He began his career with Viking, where he won the Norwegian Cup in 2001.
 In 2006, he moved to Copenhagen, and went on to win two Danish Superliga titles at the club.
 From 2008 to 2014 he played for Fulham, helping the team to the 2010 UEFA Europa League Final, but was released in 2014 after the club's relegation, subsequently joining Crystal Palace.

 Hangeland played for the Norway national team between 2002 and 2014.
 He was the team captain from 2008 until his resignation, and in total he played 91 matches and scored four goals.

 Club career

 Viking

 The son of a Norwegian oil company worker, Hangeland was born in Houston, Texas during his parents' two-year spell in the United States, but grew up in Stavanger.
 Since moving back to Stavanger, Hangeland said on America, quoting: "We were there for a short period in 1980/81, which is when I was born and then we went back home, so obviously I don't remember too much about my time there!"
 Hangeland arrived at Viking from local club FK Vidar at the start of the 2001 season.
 He helped win the Norwegian cup in his debut season, playing as a central defensive midfielder in the 3–0 victory over rivals Bryne FK in the final.
 In 2005, he was made captain of Viking.
 When he left Viking he had played a total of 187 games for the club.